-The business process outsourcing (BPO) industry, led by Philippine call center companies, is set to heighten the demand for office spaces in top business districts following the 10% depreciation of the Philippine peso against the US dollar in mid-January.
+The business process outsourcing (BPO) industry, led by Philippine call center companies, is set to heighten the demand for office spaces in top business districts following the 10% against the US dollar in mid-January.

 Rick Santos, chairman of the Philippines arm of property consultancy firm CBRE, assured growth for the real estate sector.
 He said this growth is due to the outsourcing companies that will be expanding offices to accommodate more investors who are attracted by the Philippines’ better competitiveness against India.

 “The currency being too strong could reverse the positive BPO industry,” Santos said in a recent press conference while adding that locally operating outsourcing firms are gaining confidence again after the peso’s strength in the last three years caused worry.

 On the other hand, Santos said that the peso will not likely gain value again this year although the currency has somehow reached P45 to a dollar from the P42-P43 level in 2013.

 CBRE Vice-Chairman Joey Radovan added that the peso depreciation came at a perfect time, as the Indian rupee is presently appreciating against the dollar, thus losing its outsourcing competitiveness.

 “A depreciation of the peso is better for BPOs,” said Radovan, noting that the situation makes the Philippines a better outsourcing location despite having roughly 20% more expensive outsourcing costs than India.
 A foreign exchange rise to the P35-P40 range, on the other hand, could cause investors to leave the country to look for a business site where costs are cheaper.

 Radovan explained that since Philippine call center operations are dollar-driven, a positively performing peso would spike operations expenses, including office space rental, which continuously hiked last year as an effect of the strong peso.